 Support and development

-Acquired as a result of a special collaboration between the National Library of Scotland and the National Galleries of Scotland, the purchase of the collection has been supported by the Scottish Government, the National Lottery and the Art Fund.
+Acquired as a result of a special collaboration between the National Library of Scotland and the National Galleries of Scotland, the purchase of the collection has been supported by the Scottish Government, the Heritage Lottery Fund and the Art Fund.

 Plans are being developed for the collection to be digitised and made available online over three years from 2018.
 A major exhibition will be held at the Scottish National Portrait Gallery, followed by touring exhibitions around Scotland.